-Three faculty letters of recommendation: Two of those three letters must be from SCIENCE professors (undergraduate, postbaccalaureate or graduate programs).
-The remaining letter can be from any other faculty member.
+Three faculty letters of recommendation: Two of those three letters must be from SCIENCE professors (undergraduate, post-baccalaureate or graduate programs).
+The remaining letter may be from any other faculty member.

 A letter of recommendation from an osteopathic physician is strongly recommended but not required.